Monitoring and improving the performance of public enterprises in Namibia

 Overall term: 2019 to 2021

-According to the World Bank, more than two thirds of Namibians have to get by on less than 5.50 USD a day, and nearly half with less than 3.20 USD a day.
-Around one quarter of the population lives in extreme poverty.
-Given that a government spending policy geared to poverty reduction competes directly with the subsidy requirements of loss-making public enterprises, reforms dedicated to reducing the level of subsidisation can indirectly benefit poorer population groups.
+According to the World Bank, more than two thirds of Namibians have to get by on less than 5.50 US dollars a day, and nearly half survive on less than 3.20 US dollars a day.
+Given that Namibia’s government spending policy, which is geared towards reducing poverty, has to compete directly with the subsidy requirements of loss-making public enterprises (PE), there is a need for reforms dedicated to reducing the level of subsidisation that flows to PEs.
+Such savings can then indirectly benefit poorer population groups.

 PEs exist as a channel through which government can achieve the highest level of service delivery in a cost-effective manner.
 The decision to commercialise some of Namibia’s government departments was taken to improve the delivery of services, reduce expenditure and generate income (through dividends).
 The aim of these measures is to improve the government’s financial situation and ultimately spur economic growth.
 To date, however, most PEs have been running deficits, making them dependent on government bailouts, which in turn depletes state coffers.
 The Ministry of Public Enterprises (MPE) was founded in 2015 and mandated with positioning key public enterprises to play a meaningful role in the country´s development agenda.
 It is also commissioned with ensuring good governance with the aim of reducing the financial burden on the state.

 To improve governance and eliminate shortcomings in the governance model used at that time, in 2016 the MPE also implemented Namibia’s Hybrid Governance Model, which divides public enterprises into three categories: (1) commercial public enterprises; (2) non-commercial public enterprises; and (3) extra-budgetary funds/financial institutions.